The Tailor, the Banh Mi, and the Lanterns: A Conversation with Minh, Hoi An Local Since Birth

 Q: What's the biggest mistake visitors make?

 Not going to An Bang Beach.
-Everyone stays in the old town and does the tailoring-food-lanterns circuit.
-An Bang is 4km east — a 10-minute bicycle ride or 30,000 VND ($1.20) motorbike taxi.
-The beach is excellent.
-Long, clean sand.
-Good swimming.
-Beach bars with cushions and cocktails (80,000 VND / $3.20).
+Everyone stays in the old town and runs the tailoring-food-lanterns circuit.
+An Bang is 4km east — a 10-minute bicycle ride or a 30,000 VND ($1.20) motorbike taxi.
+The beach is excellent: long, clean sand, good swimming, and beach bars with cushions and cocktails (80,000 VND / $3.20).

 Tra Que herb village is another miss.
 It's 3km north.
-You can do a farming experience — plant herbs, ride a water buffalo, learn to make spring rolls.
-250,000-400,000 VND ($10-16).
-It sounds like a tourist trap but it's actually run by the village's farming cooperative.
+You can do a farming experience — plant herbs, ride a water buffalo, learn to make spring rolls — for 250,000-400,000 VND ($10-16).
+It sounds like a tourist trap, but it's actually run by the village's farming cooperative.

 Q: Any scams to watch out for?

-The main one: tailor shops that promise "same fabric" as the good shops but at half the price.
+The main one: tailor shops that promise the "same fabric" as the good shops at half the price.
 The fabric is not the same.
-If a shop shows you a fabric and says it's "Italian wool" for 1,500,000 VND a suit, it's polyester blend.
+If a shop shows you a bolt and calls it "Italian wool" for 1,500,000 VND a suit, it's a polyester blend.
 Real Italian wool fabric costs more than 1,500,000 VND per meter.

 Q: One thing you'd tell every visitor?